Regular Model Checking Upside-Down: An Invariant-Based Approach: Bounded inductive sets of an RTS

 Let $S \subseteq \Sigma^*$ be a set of configurations. $S$ is \emph{inductive} if it is closed under reachability, i.e., if $w\in S$ and $w\leadsto u$ implies $u\in S$.
 Observe that inductive sets are closed under union and intersection. $S$ is an \emph{invariant for length $\ell$} if $\reachconf{} \cap \Sigma^\ell \subseteq S \cap \Sigma^\ell$, and an \emph{invariant} if $\reachconf{} \subseteq S$.
 Observe that, since $\transitions$ is a length-preserving transducer, $S$ is an invariant if{}f it is an invariant for every length.
 Given two invariants $\invar{}_1, \invar{}_2$, we say that $\invar{}_1$ is \emph{stronger} than $\invar{}_2$ if $\invar{}_1 \subset \invar{}_2$.

 A set $S$ is an \emph{inductive invariant} if it is both inductive and an invariant, i.e., if it contains $\reachconf{}$ and is closed under reachability.
-Every inductive invariant $I$ satisfies $\reachconf{} \subseteq S$.
+Every inductive invariant $S$ and every initial configuration $I$ satisfy $I\in{}S$.
 There is a unique smallest inductive invariant w.r.t. set inclusion, namely the set $\reachconf{}$ itself.

 \begin{exa} The set $I_0 = ((\tilo \,|\, \eilo)(\fork \,|\, \bork))^*$ is an inductive invariant of the dining philosophers.
 Other inductive invariants are